 If you are flying from the United States, Air New Zealand offers regular direct flights between Los Angeles (LAX) and Rarotonga (RAR).
 New Zealanders can easily hop on a direct flight to the islands via Auckland and Australians can fly direct from Sydney.
 Once you are on Rarotonga, you can fly to the other islands with Air Rarotonga.

-As a West Coaster who travels to the Caribbean often, a direct 10-hour flight (8 1/2 on the way home) with Air New Zealand was a breath of fresh air compared to multiple flights and layovers.
+As a West Coaster who travels often, a direct 10-hour flight (8 1/2 hours on the way home) with Air New Zealand was a breath of fresh air compared to multiple flights and layovers when traveling to the Caribbean.
 This was our first experience with Air New Zealand and we were both impressed with the service and friendly staff.
-They have quickly jumped to the top of my favorite airline list.
+They have quickly jumped to the top of list of favorite airlines.

 If you do visit in the shoulder season, you can often find deals on flights to this destination.
 If you sign up for their newsletter, you will receive fare updates via email.

 The tropical weather in the Cook Islands makes it a great destination for year-round travel.
 The rainy season (their summer) begins in November and lasts until mid March or early April.
 This is when the water will be the warmest, but you might find the temperature outside of the water a little overwhelming at times.

 After our research, we decided to visit in the shoulder season of October (their spring) which is typically less windy than the wintertime and when you will find the best deals.
 December through April is their cyclone season so keep this in mind when planning your trip.

 Sunblock – Bring plenty of sunblock.
 It’s expensive on the islands.